 It’s unseasonably cold here right now which means I have to wear long sleeved shirts.
 And cold makes me think of soup.
 And soup makes me think of … well cold weather.
 And cold weather makes me think of pumpkins.
 Pumpkins and the fact that we live somewhere where there are like two days out of the year when it can actually be said that it’s cold.
 And before I get into some vortex of circular logic I’m going to cut this line of thought short.

 Last May we planted pumpkins which we harvested in late October.
 We had a couple of leftover pumpkins and one of them has been staring at me from the window for a couple of months now.
-That combines with not wanting to go to the store made for an ideal time to try this out.
+That, combined with not wanting to go to the store made for an ideal time to try this out.

 - Big pot (4+ quarts)